DevCycleHQ/devcycle-docs/docs/essentials/organizations.md

 ## Organization Settings

-To access the settings for the current Organization, ensure the Organization you wish to modify is selected and click the settings button in the account dropdown.
+To access the settings for the current Organization, ensure the Organization you wish to modify is selected and click the settings button in the dropdown presented after you click your avatar.

-In this page there will be a section with your Organization's name.
-All of the pages in this section are directly related to the Organization.
 On the Organization settings page there are the following fields and items:

 |        |                             |
 |--------|----------------------------|
 | **Organization Name** | This is your organization's name which will be used throughout the Dashboard as well as in the API responses. |
 | **Organization ID** | The internal identifier for your organization.
 Mainly used for billing purposes |
 | **Client ID and Client Secret** | Please refer to [API and SDK Keys](/essentials/keys) |

 ## Organization Members